GitSquared/edex-ui/README.md

 Heavily inspired from the [TRON Legacy movie effects](https://web.archive.org/web/20170511000410/http://jtnimoy.com/blogs/projects/14881671), the eDEX-UI project was originally meant to be *"[DEX-UI](https://github.com/seenaburns/dex-ui) with less « art » and more « distributable software »"*.
 While keeping a futuristic look and feel, it strives to maintain a certain level of functionality and to be usable in real-life scenarios, with the larger goal of bringing science-fiction UXs to the mainstream.

+It might or might not be a joke taken too seriously.

 *( Jump to: [Screenshots](#screenshots) - [Questions & Answers](#qa) - [Featured In](#featured-in) - [Developer Instructions](#useful-commands-for-the-nerds) - [Credits](#credits) - [Thanks](#thanks) )*

 ## Features